 Of course, black denim is key, so these are a must-have.

 Violeta by Mango

-Mango has a plus-size section?
-Why yes, it does.
-Violeta is similar to the regular line: Cool, on-trend pieces that loads of Instagram influencers are obsessed with.
-Pro shopping tip: oversized often looks better than tight, so if you're in between sizes opt to go for the one up.
+Mango has a plus-sized section?
+Why, yes—it does.
+Violeta is similar to the regular line: cool, on-trend pieces that loads of Instagram influencers are obsessed with.
+Pro shopping tip: Oversized often looks better than tight, so if you're in between sizes, opt to go for the one up.

-A gorgeous neutral shade that'll work all year round.
+A wardrobe staple that'll work all year round.